warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

 Preferred Usage
 #################

-* Write short, clear sentences of no more than 20 words.
-Avoid dependent clauses.

-* Beware of fused sentences.
-Use commas to break sentences into component phrases.
-For example, change "Locate the course you want to re-run and click **Re-Run Course**." to "Locate the course you want to re-run, and then select **Re-Run Course**."

-* Do not use "the following" as a noun or to introduce a list.

-* Use "have to," "must," or "EdX recommends" rather than "should."

-* Avoid redundancy in phrases.

-  * Create a new {noun} --> prefer Create a {noun}

-  * Delete or edit an existing {noun} --> prefer Delete or edit a {noun}

 .. list-table::
   :widths: 20 80

-  * - Abbreviations
-    - Only use for standards of measurement, such as kB.

-      Do not use Latin abbreviations.
-For example, replace "etc." with "and so on".

-      Do not use clipped terms, such as spec, quotes, or rep. Exception: "The edX mobile app" is the correct term.

-  * - Active voice
-    - Use active voice as much as possible.
-For example, rephrase "These events are emitted by the browser when a user selects **Save**." as "The browser emits these events when a user select **Save**."

-  * - Acronyms
+  * - Can, Might, and May
-    - Always spell out the term, then follow it with the acronym in parentheses, the first time it is mentioned in an .rst file.

-      For example, "Students see your course in the learning management system (LMS)."
+    - Use the verb "can" to describe ability, capability, or capacity.
+Use "might" to describe possibility or eventuality.
+Because "may" infers permission, the edX documentation team prefers to use one of the other two verbs.
   * - Capitalization
-    - Capitalize headings.
+    - Use title capitalization for headings.
+When referring to elements in the user interface, follow the capitalization that is used in the labels or text.

       Do not capitalize job titles, such as professor, instructor, or program manager.
-  * - Caution block
-    - Do not use.
-Use a note block or a warning block instead.
+Do not capitalize terms unless they are trademarks, such as instructor dashboard or course about video.
   * - Contractions
     - Do not use.
   * - Cross-references
-    - Introduce stand-alone cross-references with "For more information, see ``{topic name}``.
-(Do not use the more abrupt "See ``{topic name}``.")
+    - Introduce standalone cross-references to other edX topics with the phrase, "For more information, see ``:ref:`{topic name}```".
+To include more specific information about the material you are referencing, use the expanded phrase, "For more information about {task or concept}, see ``:ref:`{topic name}```".
-      An exception is in the Glossary, where cross-references to other entries in the Glossary should use "See" (when there is no other information in the current entry) or See Also (when the current entry is complete in itself and you provide a cross-reference to a related entry).

-      For inline cross-references, create links to words in the sentence, but don't use the name of the topic itself unless the capitalization works with the sentence.
-For example: "You can use the ``:ref:`course launch checklist<Course Launch Checklist>``` to verify that the course is ready for release."
+      Exception: In the glossary, cross-references to other glossary entries begin with, "See ``:ref:`{topic name}```" if the current entry consists only of the cross reference.
+To refer to a related entry, use, "See also ``:ref:`{topic name}```".

+      To include a cross-reference inline, extend the cross-reference to include a phrase that makes sense in context.
+In this example, to create a sentence with the correct capitalization, "course launch checklist" is added to the cross-reference markup.
+"To verify that the course is ready for release, you can use the ``:ref:`course launch checklist<Course Launch Checklist>```."

-      To promote a better experience for screen readers, provide the title of the destination in each cross-reference link, and not just a URL.
-In addition, avoid including multiple links to the same destination on a single HTML page.
+      For a cross-reference to an external resource, provide the title of the destination, not just a URL.
+This style promotes a better experience for those using screen readers.
+In addition, avoid repeating links to the same destination multiple times on a single HTML page.

+      Exception: use "edx.org" to refer to the https://www.edx.org website.

   * - Dates
     - Format dates as ``DD Mon YYYY`` or ``DD Month YYYY``.
-For example: ``11 Jan 2015``
+For example, ``11 Jan 2015``.
+Do not use both date formats within the same .rst file.
-  * - File types
+  * - First person
-    - Include the period before the file type abbreviation, and make the file type lowercase.
-For example: "Download a .csv file on the Instructor Dashboard."
-If necessary, explain the file type.
-For example: "A Word (.doc) file."
+    - Do not use "I" or "me" unless you are following the text of a user interface label or message.
+Avoid using "we".
+If edX or another entity has established a best practice, identify the the entity that recommends that practice by name.
-  * - Headings
+  * - Heading style
-    - Use a gerund to start the title of top level section headings.
-For topics that introduce a concept, use a gerund to start the title.
+    - Use title case for all headings.
+For a top-level section heading and for topics that introduce concepts, use a verb in gerund form to start the title.
 For topics that describe a procedure, use an imperative verb to start the title.

+      For example, "Adding Course Updates and Handouts", "Adding a Course Update", and "Identify a Course Handout".

-Do not use nouns or noun phrases.
+      Avoid the use of nouns or noun phrases without a verb as headings.

   * - Hyphenation
-    - Minimize the use of hyphenation and present combinations as either two separate words or a single word.
+    - Minimize the use of hyphenated compounds.
+Present compound words as either two separate words or a single word.
 Use hyphens only when the meaning is unclear without them.
 For exceptions to this rule, see the :ref:`word list<Word List>`.
   * - Images
-    - Minimize use of screen shots.
+    - Minimize the use of screen shots.
 For more information, see :ref:`Images`.
   * - Lists
-    - Introduce an unordered list with a complete sentence that ends in a period.
-See also "steps."
+    - Introduce a list with a complete sentence that ends in a period.
+Do not use "the following" as a noun or to introduce a list.
+Instead, include the noun.
+For example, "The .csv file includes the following columns." or "When pretty printed, this comment has the following format.""

-      Each item in the list should be able to stand on its own, rather than complete an introductory sentence fragment.
-Present listed items as complete sentences with terminal periods, unless each item is short (three words or fewer).

-  * - Mood
-    - Use the indicative and imperative moods.
-Avoid the subjunctive mood.
-  * - Notes
-    - Use when you want the user to pay special attention to an instruction or idea.
-  * - Numbers
-    - Spell out numbers from zero to nine and use numerals for 10 and above, even in the same sentence.
-For example: "You may select five, six, or 12 users."
-  * - Passive voice
-    - Do not use unless absolutely necessary.
-It frequently makes the actor unclear.
   * - Pronouns
     - Avoid ambiguous pronouns such as all, each, many, several, some, that, them, these, those.